robadler/WordAi/README.rst

 **Example uses?**

 Here's a few examples to get you started.
-The main 2 (and only 2) functions right now are TBS (TheBestSpinner) API and my madlib function (superspin/nested spin).
+The main 2 (and only 2) functions right now are for the WordAi API and my madlib function (superspin/nested spin).

 	# Evaluate spintax article